chrisssstos/bitchboy-site-saxion/.github/README.md

 **Note**:

 CD (Continuous Deployment) is not implemented as the client will be deploying the website on Netlify on their own.
 Netlify provides a lot of support when it comes to CD.
 Thus, this workflow is only for CI.

+In the case that the Client wants to implement CD, consult [continuous-deployment.md](../documentation/continuous-deployment.md).